alexcsia/WebDevProject/README.md

 - **jest:** Testing framework
 - **supertest:** Assertion library

+### Generated Data

+All the data is generated through a script using faker.js.
+(Run **node fakeData.js** in order to generate more) The database currently holds 64.31MB of data, respectively:
+The comments collection holds 4620 documents (1.11MB) The users collection holds 3487 documents (63.02MB) The posts collection holds 813 documents (193.56KB)

 ### Configuration

 1. **Create a `.env` file in the root directory of the project.**